snjesus/xlxd-1/README.md

 cd xlxd/src
 cp main.example.h main.h
 ```
-Use your favorite editory to modify `main.h`. **You will need to change the parameters at the begining of this file!** REFLECTOR_CALLSIGN must be set as well as the MY_IP_ADDRESS.
+Use your favorite editor to modify `main.h`. **You will need to change the parameters at the begining of this file!** REFLECTOR_CALLSIGN must be set as well as the MY_IP_ADDRESS.
 By default, the DMR ID file is downloaded from XLX950 every three hours.
 If you want to provide your own source, build a cron-based script that will download a suitable file.
 You also need to modify the `DMRIDDB_USE_RLX_SERVER` and `DMRIDDB_PATH` variables.

 You will also want to set NB_OF_MODULES to the number of modules you need.
 The max is 26.
 If you want to use module Z you need to set `NB_OF_MODULES` to 26.